Kandyan Wars: First war (1803–1805)

 The Kandyans counter-attacked in March and seized Senkadagala.
-Barbut was taken prisoner and executed, and the British garrison wiped out; only one man, Corporal George Barnsley of the 19th Infantry, survived to tell the tale (though other sources put the number of survivors at four).
+Adam Davie was taken prisoner and the British garrison wiped out by Kandyans; only one man, Corporal George.
+X. Barnsley of the 19th Infantry, survived to tell the tale (though other sources put the number of survivors at four).
 In the meanwhile the retreating British army was defeated on the banks of the flooding Mahaveli river, leaving only four survivors.

 Despite this setback the British still remained unquestioned masters of the lands they possessed, as the disastrous Kandyan counter-campaign later in the year proved.
 Equipped with a handful of captured six-pound cannon, the Kandyan army advanced through the mountain passes as far as the city of Hanwella.
 Here the army was utterly routed by superior British firepower, forcing Sri Vikrama Rajasinghe to flee back into the mountains.
 A general rebellion that had erupted in British-controlled territory on hearing of the Kandyan invasion was suppressed.

 Frederick North, governor of Ceylon from 1798–1805, maintained pressure on the Kandyan frontier with numerous attacks, in 1804 dispatched a force under Captain Arthur Johnston towards Senkadagala.
 In a pattern that had become clear over the past two hundred or so years, the Kandyans once again defeated the British in the mountainous territory they called home.
 In 1805, emboldened by their successes, they captured Katuwana, a frontier town.
 This and the 1803 victory at the Battle of the Mahaveli, were to be Kandy's last, meaningful military successes.

 Though no treaty was signed officially ending the First Kandyan War, the appointment of General Thomas Maitland as governor of Ceylon in 1805 is generally accepted as the end of this first phase of open hostilities.